DonMVB/aws/AWS_Assoc_SAA_C02.md

   - It generally incurs the performance costs of an ACID-compliant transaction system.
   - It uses expensive joins to reassemble required views of query results.
 - High cardinality is good for DynamoDB I/O performance.
 The more distinct your partition key values are, the better.
 It makes it so that the requests sent will be spread across the partitioned space.
 - DynamoDB makes use of parallel processing to achieve predictable performance.
 You can visualise each partition or node as an independent DB server of fixed size with each partition or node responsible for a defined block of data.
 In SQL terminology, this concept is known as sharding but of course DynamoDB is not a SQL-based DB.
-With DynamoDB, data is stored on Solid State Drives (SSD).
 - DynamoDB partition keys should exhibit a high degree of cardinality—that is, a large range and values spread evenly across that range.
 The partition key portion of a table's primary key determines the logical partitions in which a table's data is stored.
 This in turn affects the underlying physical partitions.
 A partition key design that doesn't distribute I/O requests evenly can create "hot" partitions that result in throttling and use your provisioned I/O capacity inefficiently.
 (Pearson Practice Test)
 - When configuring Read/Write operations, there are two modes: On-Demand or Provisioned mode (PPT.)